homer0/codebox/README.md

     └── id_rsa.pub
 ```

-When the container runs, those keys will be copied to the `.ssh` directory, with the required permissions, and used so you can connect via SSH.
+When the container runs, those keys will be copied to the `.ssh` directory, with the required permissions, and used, so you can connect via SSH.

 ### ⚙️ Configuration